forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 - Unsupervised learning for clustering and associations
 - Reinforcement learning for learning from experiments

+What these methods do is train *a model* that can either predict, classify, associate etc. In other words **the model is an outcome of a learning process**.

-As we can see above, to be able to make predictions about parking availability we need to utilize supervised learning.
+As we can see above, to be able to make predictions about parking availability we need to utilize supervised learning to train our model.

 ## Supervised learning
 How does the supervised learning works?
 In supervise learning we perform following steps to train our model: